aroitman/RFControl/README.md

 - `RF.template` EPICS PV template folder which you can use to create the EPICS PVs needed for the backend

 ## How to use
+### EPICS Backend
 To start the EPICS backend, from the project directory, run
 ```
 python3 rfbackend.py
 ```
 Make sure you have the EPICS variables defined beforehand.
-Put the provided template file in the respective folder in your EPICS setup.
-Then, in the substitutions folder, input the following:
+Put the provided RF template file in your EPICS template directory.
+Then, in the substitutions file, input the following:
 ```
 file "/path/to/RF.template" { pattern
 {P, R, PREC}